 The hut is at 2848 meters above the sea level, and you will reach it from the pass in about 2-3 hours.
-This part of the route is a simple walk up, with great views of the Brig valley on your left side and many mountains on the other side of the Rhone valley, most notably Bietschhorn (3934 m).
+This part of the route is a simple walk-up, with great views of the Brig valley on your left side and many mountains on the other side of the Rhone valley, most notably Bietschhorn (3934 m).

 Below the hut, at 2756 m you will suddenly have an incredibly beautiful lake in front of you.
 It collects the water from Chaltwasser glacier which is on the right side, covering the northern slope of Monte Leone mountain.
 From the hut, you should plan another 1.5 hours to the summit of Wasenhorn.

 When you pass the hut, just continue toward the Italian-Swiss border in the north-east direction.
-This will lead you to a ridge which represents the border.
+This will lead you to a ridge that represents the border.
 You follow it to the summit.
 This part is very steep, probably up to 50 degrees, with unstable rock, and with snow at some places.
-See the first photo above to get an impression about the inclination.
+See the first photo above to get an impression of the inclination.
 There are no signs but they are not necessary; some cairns are there though, a few of my own.

 The summit is like a roof of a house, elongated and steep on the south and north sides.
 The cross is in fact on the lower end of the summit ridge, overlooking Simplon pass.

 If you are sure that there are no snow on the route, for example in late summer, you will need no particular equipment whatsoever, in spite of the peak being so sharp.
 However, in the presence of snow, I would strongly suggest having at least an ice axe and crampons.
-The final 200 meters are very steep, and with snow, it would be difficult without such an equipment.
+The final 200 meters are very steep, and with snow, it would be difficult without such equipment.
 So in the case without snow, my summary is as follows:

 An obvious choice is the Simplon Hospice, or the Monte Leone hut which is directly below the summit.
 Note that there is an alpinist refuge Bivacco Farello above the Monte Leone hut, so this is the closest place to the summit to spend a night.
 It is below a rock at Aurona pass (2770 m).

-I saw it from a close distance, and I missed to descend to check conditions inside.
+I saw it from a close distance, and I missed to descend to check the conditions inside.
 But I have seen some photos on the Internet which suggest that it is equipped with some gas burner.
 The link given above suggests it has 9 places to sleep, but on the other link you will see the number of beds 12.

-Difficulty of the route in general
+The difficulty of the route in general

 I believe Wasenhorn (Punta Terrarossa) can be climbed by anybody with normal physical conditions, regardless of the age.
 In the case of snow on the route you will need equipment, and in this case, you would better have some experience and know how to use it, otherwise do not go.